Here is an archive of blog entries.

 The interdisciplinary project, engaging partners in Medicine (UCL), Social Computing (City), Applied Ethics (Edinburgh), Computer Science (Bristol), and Psychology (Northumbria), will be led by Northumbria School of Design, which I feel is significant for showing the potential of Design to drive research.

-In other news, I presented a collaborative research-through-design project at the ACM CHI 2018 Conference, which took place in Montréal 21-26 April.
+In other news, I presented a research-through-design project at the ACM CHI 2018 Conference, which took place in Montréal 21-26 April.
 The paper was entitled: 'Admixed Portrait: Design to Understand Facebook Portrayals in New Parenthood', available to download through the ACM Digital Library: https://doi.org/10.1145/3173574.3173586.

 The study explored how Facebook photos represented mothers, fathers, and 'new arrivals' during the major life transition of becoming a parent for the first time.
 At the conference we presented new evidence to inform the design of online interfaces to social media that afford reciprocal awareness for supporting online self-expression and digital literacy.